gohugoio/hugo/content/en/about/hugo-and-gdpr.md

 ### Vimeo

 simple
 : If simple mode is enabled, the video thumbnail is fetched from Vimeo's servers and it is overlayed with a play button.
-If the user clicks play the video will open in a new tab directly on Vimeo's website.
+If the user clicks to play the video, it will open in a new tab directly on Vimeo's website.